WordPress/gutenberg/docs/how-to-guides/plugin-sidebar.md

 ### Step 4: Initialize the Input Control

-With the field available in the editor store, it can be surfaced to the UI.
-We extract the input control to a function to keep the clean as we add functionality.
+With the field available in the editor store, it can now be surfaced to the UI.
+We extract the input control to a function to keep the code clean as we add functionality.

 ```js
 ( function ( wp ) {